Access to the cluster is restricted. By default, new user accounts do not have access. If you cannot login, contact to request access.

 After my job finished, how can I tell if my job used too much I/O or was multithreaded?

 After your job finished, run the jobinfo command.
 Compare the two values for Walltime and CPUtime.
 Walltime measures from the beginning till the end of execution, in real world time.
 CPUtime is the amount of time the processor was active during the execution of the command.

 If the CPUtime is larger than the Walltime, then the job used multiple processors during execution.
 These extra CPUs were either requested, or the program used multithreading.

 If the Walltime is longer than the CPUtime, then the job was held back for some reason.
-Usually this is because of I/O on the node.
-I/O happens when the node needs to access to (reading and writing) data that is not located in /cluster/ directory branch (e.g., /space/).
-If this is the case, limit the amount of jobs that run at one time to 20.
+Usually this is because the job is I/O intensive.
+If this is the case, we try to limit the total amount of these jobs on the cluster at one time to only 20.
+Submit the jobs using the 'highio' queue.
 Too many jobs that require large amounts of I/O overload the cluster and make it slow and unusable for other users.
 In this case we will delete the jobs that are the most egregious until the load is assuaged.

 If my job is running, how can I tell if my job is using too much I/O?

 To see the activity during execution, ssh directly onto the node your job is running, and run 'top'.
 The most important columns are %CPU and just to the left of that is 'S', or Status.
 They will give a general idea of what the job is currently doing.
 If the job is listing less than 100% of a CPU, it means that your job is not reaching maximal efficiency on the cluster.
 The most likely culprit is that it is wasting time in I/O transferring data back and forth between the cluster and external data storage.
 The other column, 'S', lists the status of your job.
 Your should be actively running, or in 'R' state.
 If you see your job in the 'D' state (i.e., uninterruptible sleep), it is using large amounts of I/O.